Diophantine equations with sum of cubes and cube of sum: Integer

 \subsection{General solution for $a=9$}

-Focusing on Eq.~(\ref{eq:general3variables}) with $a = 9$, \be 9 \, (x^3 + y^3 + z^3 ) = (x + y + z)^3 ~~, \ee we will present a 2-parameter solution, and prove that it is the general solution.
-There exist trivial (vectorlike) solutions to Eq.~(\ref{eq:a9n3}) of the type $x = - y$, $z = 0$, and obvious permutations.
-All other solutions have $x y z\neq 0$ and are primitive up to an overall rescaling.
+Focusing on Eq.~(\ref{eq:general3variables}) with $a = 9$, \be 9 \, (x^3 + y^3 + z^3 ) = (x + y + z)^3 ~~, \ee we present a 2-parameter solution, and prove that it is the general solution.
+There exist trivial (vectorlike) solutions to (\ref{eq:a9n3}) of the type $x = - y$, $z = 0$, and obvious permutations.
+All other solutions have $x y z\neq 0$ and are primitive up to a rescaling.
 Among these, Theorem \ref{theorema9} identifies $\{1,1,1\}$ and $\{5,-4,-4\}$, which up to an overall sign or a reordering are the only primitive solutions to Eq.~(\ref{eq:general3variables}), for any $a$, with two equal variables.